Python Fundamentals#

 float

-• Mix operations on integer and float always yield a float
+• An operation working with both and integer and a float will always yield a float:

 type(x + y)